Abhinav00077/Intelliread_final/README.md

 3. **Set up your API keys**:
    - Edit the `.env` file created by the setup script
-   - Add your OpenAI API key (get from https://platform.openai.com/api-keys)
+   - Add your Google Gemini API key (get from https://makersuite.google.com/app/apikey)
    - Add your Pinecone API key and environment (get from https://app.pinecone.io/)

 4. **Place a PDF file** in the project directory